line72/usbmdistros/website/content/products/gallowbraid-2-sided_t.md

 ---

 ## Vinyl
-* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/gallowbraid-maidens-lament-t-shirt-2-color-options) for $21.99 :: 2 color options] *preorder*
+* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/gallowbraid-maidens-lament-t-shirt-2-color-options) for $21.99 :: 2 color options]
 * Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/gallowbraid-autumns-wake-2-sided-t-shirt-black) for $24.99